Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 **Noah:** Architectural ideas are interesting, but do they actually improve CFD prediction?

-**John:** The paper evaluates PIBERT on two RealPDEBench datasets: **cylinder-real** and **FSI-real**.
+**Sam:** The paper evaluates PIBERT on two RealPDEBench datasets: **cylinder-real** and **FSI-real**.
 The common task is next-step velocity-field prediction on resized $64\times64$ inputs.
 Baselines include FourierFlow, FNO2d, PITT, DeepONet2d, and PINN.

 | Benchmark | PIBERT result | Main interpretation |
 |---|---:|---|